-Why do more than half (57%) of Americans think the ACA is socialized medicine?
+Why do many Americans think the ACA is socialized medicine?
 President Barack Obama’s initial proposal included universal health care.
 Congress rejected this proposal, preferring one based on America's health insurance model.
 Ironically, Obamacare now forces Congress onto the private exchanges, just like everyone else.
 So, in that particular case, the ACA reduced socialized medicine.

 Millions of people lost their plans because their insurance companies dropped them.
 Many of these plans didn't offer basic services.
 For example, 75% didn't completely cover maternity care.
 Some companies that didn’t comply with the ACA’s requirements chose to drop plans rather than change them.
 Even some “grandfathered in” policies were dropped.
 They decided it didn't make business sense to maintain a broad variety of plans at different costs.